iftekhariahmed/iftekhariahmed.github.io/_pages/about.md

 I am a climate finance expert with an extensive research and training in climate and inclusive finance.
 During my doctoral research at the University of Otago, I analysed climate-related financial risks in microfinance institutions.
 I have held guest lectures on climate financial risks at the University of Otago (New Zealand) and the Global Development Institute, the University of Manchester (UK).
 I regularly presents new research and projects to academics, practitioners and central banks.

-My research interests lie in climate and sustainable finance, with applications in corporate finance, inclusive finance, and financial intermediation.
+My research interests lie in climate and inclusive finance, with applications in corporate finance, and financial intermediation.

 {% raw %}
 <button onclick="window.open('/files/IFTEKHAR_CV.pdf')">Download CV</button>